sharan7898/SDLC-DOC/README.md

 **Pros of Prototype Model**

-1.Reduce the risk of incorrect user requirement
+1.Reduce the risk of incorrect user requirement.

-2.Good where requirement are changing/uncommitted
+2.Good where requirement are changing/uncommitted.

-3.Regular visible process aids management
+3.Regular visible process aids management.

-4.Support early product marketing
+4.Support early product marketing.

 5.Reduce Maintenance cost.

 6.Errors can be detected much earlier as the system is made side by side.

 **Cons of Prototype Model**

 1.An unstable/badly implemented prototype often becomes the final product.

-2.Require extensive customer collaboration
+2.Require extensive customer collaboration.

 3.Difficult to know how long the project will last.

 4.Easy to fall back into the code and fix without proper requirement analysis, design, customer evaluation, and feedback.

 5.Prototyping tools are expensive.

 6.Special tools & techniques are required to build a prototype.

 7.It is a time-consuming process.